sayantan1413/Stackoverflow-Automation/README.md

 # Stackoverflow-Automation

+File Structure :

+main.py    ------>  wrapper script to search the error automatically in the browser
+testinput.py  ------>  test script

 Requirement to run the python script
 1. pip install requests
 2. pip install pyttsx3  (if you want to run the voice module)